 4. Search engine optimization

 One of the few rather technical aspects of modern PR writing is SEO (Search Engine Optimization).
-Nowadays, it’s essential to be at the very least acquainted with the best SEO writing practices, in order to make sure that your press releases and other types of texts can be easily found on the web and rank high in search results on Google, along with other major search engines.
+Nowadays, it’s essential to be at the very least acquainted with the best SEO writing practices.
+More specifically, this is important if you want your press releases and other types of texts to be easily found on the web and rank high in search results on major search engines.

 Here are a few basic principles that will help you optimize your press release: